brokeragesandtermux/DELFIK2_list_of_delfik_projects__public/projekto-listo/README.md

-# 📂 The Delfik Orakle Project List (2022–2026)
+# 📂 The Delfik Orakle Project List (Jan 2025–Dec2025)

 Welcome to the project list for the **Delfik Orakle** projects.

-This directory serves as a high-level index of the creative experiments developed by **Anand Manikutty**.
+This directory serves as a high-level index of the creative experiments developed by **Anand Manikutty** during 2025.

 Our work bridges the gap between generative A.I., enterprise software architecture (grounded in my Oracle roots) and the evolving landscape of artificial intelligence, linguistics, and digital joy.